EngreitzLab/cNMF_pipeline/README.md

 ## Outputs
-The output files can be found in the folders specified in analysisDir and figDir fields in the config file.
+The output files are in the folders specified in analysisDir and figDir fields in the config file.

 ### Analysis files (in analysisDir)
 #### Summary output for choosing the number of components